KarmaYama/unity_ai/README.md

 Unity AI is a project meant to grow with input from developers, educators, and community leaders.
 Contributions from open-source collaborators and NGOs are welcome.

-If you'd like to contribute, open an issue or PR — or reach out to Africa Unite directly.
+If you'd like to contribute, open an issue or PR — or reach out.

 ---